 Mike Kaplan is the Managing Director of Altos Health Management and a Partner at NewSpring Capital.
 He brings thirty years of healthcare experience as an operating executive and investor.

-Prior to founding Altos Health Management, Mike was a Partner at Three Arch Partners, a venture capital firm focused on medical devices and healthcare services.
-At the time, Three Arch managed approximately $1.1 billion in a series of five funds, and investments ranged from seed capital to late-stage growth equity and buyouts.
+Prior to founding Altos Health in 2009, Mike was a Partner at Three Arch Partners, a venture capital firm focused on life sciences and healthcare services.
 Mike led the investment in and/or served on the boards of 18 portfolio companies during nearly a decade at Three Arch.
-Healthcare service companies included Free & Clear (acquired by Alere), Ascend Health (acquired by Universal Health Services) and Habit Holdings (acquired by Acadia).
+Healthcare service companies included Free & Clear (acquired by Alere), Ascend Health (acquired by Universal Health Services), Centerre (acquired by Kindred), and Habit Holdings (acquired by Acadia).
 Medical device companies included Novacept (acquired by Hologic), Vascular Control Systems (acquired by Johnson & Johnson), and eValve (acquired by Abbott).
-The companies Mike was involved with realized exit values in excess of $1.8 billion.
+He also served on the boards of two pharmaceutical companies which later went public, Threshold (THLD) and AcelRx (ACRX).

 Before joining Three Arch Partners, Mike was an operating executive at Blue Shield of California.
 He had a variety of roles over time at Blue Shield, including Vice President of Corporate Development and Strategic Planning, Regional Chief Executive for Northern California, and Vice President of Business Transformation.

 Earlier in his career, Mike was a Senior Manager in consulting for APM Incorporated/CSC Healthcare and a Financial Analyst at Kidder, Peabody & Co.
 Incorporated.
 Mike received a BS in Business Administration with High Honors from Washington University in St. Louis and an MBA from the Stanford Graduate School of Business where he was an Arjay Miller Scholar.